 The body has two types of blood vessels; arteries that transport oxygen and nutrient-rich blood from the heart to body organs and veins that return used blood to the heart.
-The deep veins found under the muscles carry up to 90% of the blood travelling from the legs to the chest while the other 10% flows through veins located under the surface of the skin.
+The deep veins found under the muscles carry up to 90% of the blood from the legs to the chest, while the other 10% flows through veins under the skin’s surface.

-While the leg muscles help the veins pump blood upwards, the real work is performed by a system of one-way valves that prevent the blood from flowing to the legs.
+While the leg muscles help the veins pump blood upwards, the real work is performed by a system of one-way valves preventing blood flow to the legs.
 The walls of the veins may become stretched and lose elasticity, thus weakening the valves.
-Varicose veins develop as a result of chronic dilation of the veins (varicosity) that make it difficult for the muscles to push blood upwards.
+Varicose veins develop due to chronic dilation of the veins (varicosity) that make it difficult for the muscles to push blood upwards.

 Blood begins to form pools in the veins instead of flowing from one valve to another, which mounts pressure on the veins.
 The veins begin to twist and bulge, thus developing varicose veins.